-As a result of economic conditions caused by the response to COVID-19, we performed a quantitative assessment of our goodwill at March 31, 2020.
-Based on the quantitative assessment conducted at March 31, 2020, we recorded an impairment for goodwill of \$13.6 million during the quarter ended March 31, 2020, as the carrying amount of our funeral homes in the Eastern Reporting Unit exceeded the fair value.
+As a result of economic conditions caused by the response to COVID-19, we performed a quantitative assessment of our goodwill at March 31, 2020 and we recorded an impairment for goodwill of \$13.6 million during the quarter ended March 31, 2020, as the carrying amount of our funeral homes in the Eastern Reporting Unit exceeded the fair value.
 The discounted cash flow valuation uses projections of future cash flows and includes assumptions concerning future operating performance and economic conditions that may differ from actual future cash flows.
+During the three months ended June 30, 2020, we did not identify any new factors or events that would trigger us to perform an additional interim assessment of our goodwill.
+We will perform our annual goodwill impairment test as of August 31, 2020.